Nicotine Addiction: How It Works (The Science)

 Your brain is remarkably plastic.
 Given time without nicotine:

-PET imaging research by Cosgrove et al. (2009) in Archives of General Psychiatry demonstrated that α4β2 nAChR availability returns to near-normal levels within 6-12 weeks of abstinence, with continued normalization over several months.
+• Weeks 6-12: PET imaging research by Cosgrove et al. (2009) in Archives of General Psychiatry showed α4β2 nAChR availability returning toward near-normal levels within this window

 Your brain built this trap.
-But your brain can also dismantle it — given time, strategy, and the understanding of what you’re actually up against.
+But your brain can also dismantle it, given time, strategy, and a clear understanding of what you’re actually up against.

 Sources and Further Reading